s-t-e-v/phpforum/README.md

 - The `user` table has a **one-to-many** relationship with:
   - the `topic` table: this means that each user can create many topics, but each topic can only be created by one user.
   - the `message` table: analog explanations as above.
+  - the `forum` table: analog explanations as above.
+- The `forum` table has a **one-to-many** relationship with:
+  - the `topic` table: this means that each forum can have many topics, but each topic can only belong to one forum.
+  - the `user` table: this means that each forum can be set as default for many users, but each users can only have one forum set as default.

 - The `topic` table has a **one-to-many** relationship with the `message` table: this means that each topic can have many messages, but each message can only belong to one topic.

 ## Routes structure